Martonai/Project-Skidrow/First Project/docs/function_spec.md

 ## Current business processes model
 In today’s world, education doesn’t take advantage of existing technologies to make learning a lot more fun.
 Young people are less and less willing to learn in a "classic" way.
+The Paper task management Nowdays was obsolete.
+It can be made much more interesting and easier.

 ## Required business processes model